Cistus incanus 101

 Time of harvest matters.
 Our Cistus is spring harvested, which enables us to collect the plants when they are in bud.
 Spring is the best time to collect the leaves and aerial parts of the plant for maximum potency.
 Our experience is that winter-harvested Cistus, even from the exact same fields, tests lower in bioactives than spring-harvested Cistus.

-How can I find a reputable Cistus plant source?
+How can I find a reputable source for the Cistus plant?

 High-quality Cistus is in high demand and short supply.
 It can be difficult to identify a reputable, reliable source of Cistus tea.
 When looking at the quality of Cistus on the world market, key factors come into play.
 For example, what is marketed in Spain as Cistus incanus is actually Cistus populifolius.
 In Morocco, the souks often offer Cistus ladanifer.
 Sometimes the companies selling Cistus aren’t experts and don’t know the difference.